sahilsaxena21/channel_spend_optimization/README.md

 | Facebook | 0.98 | 0.012 |
 | Google | 0.94 | 0.029 |

-For a marketing budget of $500, the following table provides an optimal spend across the channels
+For a marketing budget of $500, the optimal spend across the channels is as follows:

 | Channel | Optimal Ad Spend  |
 | ---   | :-: |